antoinenguyen-09/DVWA-made-by-Antoine/README.md

-# General configurations before using

--
+# Change your mysql servername, username, password, databasename in `$con = new mysqli` before using!!!!